nargaw/nargaw/README.md

 🌱 I share one shader daily in my consistent effort to improve on GLSL.
 Follow me @shader_everyday on twitter

-⚡ I'm learning Cyber Security Basics with focus on Digital Forensics and Malware Analysis.
+⚡ I'm learning Cyber Security Basics.
+Interested in Digital Forensics and Malware Analysis.
 Follow me @cyberxnate on twitter

 😄 I’m interested in collaborating in 3D web development and cyber security projects.